dwrobel/flatcam/README.md

 - updated the default values to more convenient ones
 - remade the enable/disable plots functions to work only where it needs to (no sense in disabling a plot already disabled)
 - made sure that if multi depth is choosed when creating GCode then if the multidepth is more than the depth of cut only one cut is made (to the depth of cut)
+- each CNCJob object has now it's own text_collection for the annotations which allow the individual enabling and disabling of the annotations

 15.08.2019